 At the time of your consultation, Dr. Klapper will further discuss advantages and disadvantages of enucleation and evisceration to help you decide which technique is most appropriate for your condition.

-Surgery can be performed with intravenous sedation but is typically performed with general anesthesia.
+Surgery is typically performed with general anesthesia.
 The eyelids may be temporarily sewn together for 1-2 weeks to help minimize swelling and to prevent extrusion of the plastic conformer placed at the time of surgery.
 A patch is placed over the operated eye for a few days, then ice packs are applied.
 Some patients experience nausea during the first 24-48 hours following eye removal.
-This is generally controlled with suppositories or oral medications.
+This is generally controlled with dissolvable medication placed under the tongue.

 The Artificial Eye (Prosthesis)